swax/NAISYS/docs/005-multi-machine-redux.md

 2. **Mail in local mode: send only** - `ns-mail send` routes directly to the target agent in-process.
 No list/read/search/archive.
 Sufficient for local dev/test.

-3. **Pausing is first-class** - Agent pausing is a general mechanism with multiple triggers: cost overrun (hub pushes pause), hub disconnect (instance self-pauses), manual hub command.
-Instance tracks a set of pause reasons per agent and only resumes when all reasons are cleared.
+3. **Cost control is hub-pushed** - Hub monitors costs from `cost.write` batches and pushes `cost.control` events with `{ userId, enabled, reason }`.
+Instance stores the reason and throws on `checkSpendLimit()` when disabled.
+No general multi-reason pause system — cost control is a simple enabled/disabled flag per agent.

-4. **Hub disconnect: pause agents** - Instance pauses all agents on hub disconnect.
-Agents are not useful without the hub (no mail, no cost tracking, no session management).
+4. **Hub disconnect: pause agents** - `checkSpendLimit()` in `costTracker` throws when `hubClient.isConnected()` returns false, blocking LLM calls while disconnected.
 Fire-and-forget data buffers until reconnect.
-On reconnect, flush buffer and resume.
+On reconnect, flush buffer and resume. ✅ Done

 5. **Agent config in hub mode: hub-pushed** - Hub owns agent configs in its database.
 Configs pushed to instance when starting an agent.
 No yaml files on instance in hub mode.
 Yaml files can be imported/exported to the hub.

 6. **Cost tracking: hub-pushed** - No separate spend-check call.
-Hub monitors costs from `cost.write` batches and pushes `agent.pause` / `agent.resume` when limits change.
+Hub monitors costs from `cost.write` batches and pushes `cost.control` (enabled/disabled) when limits change.

 7. **Hosts identify NAISYS instances** - Instances self-register into the existing `hosts` table on first connection.
 A `user_hosts` table maps which agents can run on which hosts.
 If a user has no `user_hosts` entries, they can run on any host.
 Both hub and instance have `HUB_ACCESS_KEY` in `.env`; if they match, the connection is accepted.
 A host is a naisys process instance - typically one per machine, but multiple on the same machine are supported.

 8. **Hub routes agent starts** - In hub mode, `ns-agent start` sends a request to the hub.
 Hub looks up `user_hosts` (or considers all hosts if no entries), picks the first available connected host for that user, and pushes `agent.start` to it.
 In local mode, `ns-agent start` just starts the agent directly in-process.

-9. **Display formatting: client-side** - Hub returns raw data for mail and cost queries.
+9. **Display formatting: client-side** - Hub returns raw data for mail queries.
 Client formats into tables/hierarchies.
-Standard API pattern, allows client-side logic on the data.
+Cost display uses in-memory data (no hub-side cost report).
+Standard API pattern.

 10. **Sync code: deleted** - Sync infrastructure was deleted (~2,800 lines).
 All sync-related indexes removed from the schema.